55: No Such Thing As Samurai Nail Clippers

 I guess it depends on the woman, presumably.

-And then they go on and say the anatomist Matteo Colombo who you were talking about professor at Padua claimed to have discovered it he called it amor veneris velduceido or whatever which is the love or sweetness of Venus but then it says it had been known earlier to women
+He called it amor veneris velduceido or whatever, which is the love or sweetness of Venus.
+But then it says it had been known earlier to women.

-So yeah, I think that's the problem really for him to for you to say he discovered it He was the first person to proclaim to have discovered it.
+So yeah, I think that's the problem really for him to for you to say he discovered it.
+He was the first person to proclaim to have discovered it.

-this guy came out with this announcement, said, I've discovered the clitoris, I've written about it in my book, and they had a proper, so he tried to sue him for plagiarism, I think, and for stealing his idea.
+this guy came out with this announcement, said, I've discovered the clitoris, I've written about it in my book, and they had a proper, so he tried to sue him for plagiarism, I think, and for stealing his ideas.

 For copyrighting the clitoris.
 Yeah.